TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/scoping-viewing-and-handling-incidents.md

                 "id": "ProductName",
                 "order": 4,
                 "controlType": "textbox",
-                "displayLabel": "What is the procut for which the incidents was not created?", "required": false
+                "displayLabel": "What is the product which the incident was not created for?", "required": false
                 },{"id": "problem_description",
 				"order": 1,